 With agentic and generative AI working in tandem, many of the risks associated with AI use are heavily reduced.
 However, the technology isn’t perfect, and mistakes need to be prevented.

-Humans in the Loop: DaVinci Commerce platform avoids AI risks by keeping humans involved at every stage.
-A human is always checking the work and approving the template, for example.
+Humans in the Loop: To avoid AI risks, you have to keep humans involved at every stage.
+You need a human to check the work and approve templates, for example.

-However, before personnel do their review, agentic AI has already conducted some checks of its own.
-An AI compliance checker has already reviewed the ads generated to make sure they will pass retailer inspection, increasing the odds of approval.
+However, before personnel do their review, it saves a lot of time to have an agentic AI already conduct some checks of its own.
+The ads generated need to be reviewed by an AI agent to ensure they will pass retailer inspection, thereby increasing the odds of approval.

 Legal Compliance Bottlenecks: Some ads are subject to more scrutiny than others.
 There are legal compliance issues involved in the pharmaceutical industry, for example.
 The copy must be accurate and specific, in accordance with regional rules and regulations.

 Whenever you need to involve a legal team, it significantly slows down the launch of a campaign.
-However, with a compliance checker tool taking a pass first, you can speed up the time it takes for a legal team to assess the ads.
-There will be less back and forth between teams with fewer errors made.
+However, with a compliance checker agent taking a pass first, you can speed up the time it takes for a legal team to assess the ads.
+There will be fewer back-and-forths between teams, resulting in fewer errors.

 The Results Of Using The Agentic And Generative AI Tandem In Commerce Media

-In commerce media advertising, you have to produce ads in many different proprietary formats, and also for multiple retail media networks.
+In commerce media advertising, you have to produce ads in various proprietary formats and for multiple retail media networks.
 Some brands have dedicated entire teams to individual RMNs just to handle the workload.
-When you use AI to automate most of the process, you save significantly on production costs.
+When you use AI to automate most of the processes, you save significantly on production costs.

-Cost Reductions: For a large alcohol brand, DaVinci Commerce achieved a 76% reduction in production costs.
-That’s a significant, immediate and very measurable return.
+For this particular global CPG company, it came out to about a 76% reduction in their actual production costs.
+This is a significant, immediate, and very measurable return.

-AI Is Not Driving Itself Just Yet: While platforms like DaVinci Commerce involve a lot of AI, Diaz believes we’re still quite far away from self-driving campaigns.
+AI Is Not Driving Itself Just Yet: While newer ad-tech platforms involve a lot of AI, Diaz maintains we’re still quite far away from self-driving campaigns.
 A lot of trust still needs to be earned from AI before it completely takes over the driver’s seat.